deansallinen/deansallinen.github.io/src/markdown/flextogcal.md

 path: "/projects/flextogcal"
 date: "2018-05"
 title: "Flex to Gcal"
-tags: ""
+tags: ["UX", "JavaScript"]
+toc: false
 ---

-## Overview

-This project began as a Google Apps Script to connect our company's inventory management calendar with a sharable Google calendar.
-As it was built out further, the limitations of using Google Apps Script outweighed the initial benefits and the project was rewritten in ES6 on a Node server.
+This project uses Javascript to connect a popular event-industry inventory management system with a sharable Google calendar using REST APIs in an attempt to improve calendar usability.
+Initially written in ES5 using the Google Apps Script platform, the project was rewritten in ES6 on a Node server when the limitations of using Google Apps Script outweighed the initial benefits.

 ## Problem